-Simplified grid monitoring and control processes and associated Smart-Grid devices
+Simplified grid monitoring and control processes BOptimize grid monitoring and control and associated Smart-Grid devices

-Throughout this report, "switch" refers to any electric power device that can be open or closed (breakers, reclosers, fuses, jumpers, line cut), as opposed to potentiometers that can be gradually adjusted between an "on" and "off" position; 2.
+1. Throughout this report, "switch" refers to any electric power device that can be open or closed (breakers, reclosers, fuses, jumpers, line cut), as opposed to potentiometers that can be gradually adjusted between an "on" and "off" position; 2.
 Refers to appendix 6.1 slide 8 Source: A.T.
 Kearney Energy Transition Institute analysis